That-Dude/Esphome-House-Alarm/README.md

     name: "Alarm Triggered"
     on_press:
       then:
-      # Sends a high priority alert notifcation to my pushover devices (phone will sound even during quiet hours and you have to acknowstatus_ledge the message to stop it)
+      # Sends a high priority alert notifcation to my pushover devices
+      # Phone will sound even during quiet hours and you have to acknowstatus_ledge the message to stop it
         - http_request.post:
             url: https://api.pushover.net/1/messages.json
             headers: